afborchert/lilith/README.md

    Boot
    : dsk(1,0)unix
    Memory = 248.0 K
-   # Restricted rights: Use, duplication, or disclosure is subject
+   # ^D
-   to restrictions stated in your contracts with Western Electric Company, Inc. and the University of Wollongong.
+   Restricted rights: Use, duplication, or disclosure is subject to restrictions stated in your contracts with Western Electric Company, Inc. and the University of Wollongong.
    Fri Jan  2 18:12:57 EST 1970